lolipuru/Thinkpad-T480-Opencore/README.md

 - [X] DRM (Partially)
 - Safari (Partially), Apple Music, and Apple TV seem to works with unfairgva=4 (Safari DRM only works on content that support HLS encryption)
 - [X] Thunderbolt 3 (Cold Boot only for now)
+- [X] AirDrop & Continuity / AirPlay to Mac  / Universal Clipboard / Handoff
+- should works as long you use broadcom native card
 </details>

 <details>